wazeHQ/geo_redirect/README.md

 * [biz.waze.com](http://biz.waze.com) for US and Canada incoming traffic.
 * [biz-world.waze.com](http://biz-world.waze.com/) for any other sources.

 The server stores a session variable with the server it decided on, for future traffic from the same client.

 In addition, you can override these redirects by adding `?redirect=1` to any URL, and by that forcing the server to host from the current domain (and saving that domain to the user's session variable).

+To skip geo-redirection completely, pass a `?skip_geo=true` argument (this would avoid saving any session value and/or HTTP redirects).

 ## Installation